Object-based high contrast travel time tomography: Introduction

-Many different models have been developed for problems that involve a structured velocity distribution.
-Grid-based methods~\cite[]{Berryman1990notes}, which divide the volume into small cells and assign a constant velocity to each cell, are widely used because of the freedom to represent the structure in any degree of detail by increasing the number of cells.
-As an alternative, object-based methods~\cite[]{lane2004object} use predefined objects to represent the velocity structure.
-Compared to grid-based methods, if the pre-defined shape of those objects is chosen wisely, object-based methods have the advantage of parameterizing the spatial distribution of velocity with a small number of objects instead of a large number of cells.

-This paper focuses on finding high velocity structures (HVS) in a relatively slow homogeneous background.
-Specifically we consider the case where the travel velocity can only take one of several possible discrete values.
-We call this a `discrete' travel time tomography problem.
-For example, a reservoir can usually be modeled as a layered structure, where each layer has quite different hydraulic conductivity.
+Many different velocity models have been developed for traveltime tomography.
+Grid-based models~\cite{Berryman1990notes}, which divide the space volume into small cells and assign a constant velocity to each cell, are probably the most popular ones.
+These models can represent structures in any degree of detail by increasing the number of cells.
+As an alternative, object-based models~\cite{lane2004object} use pre-defined objects instead of fixed size cells to represent the velocity in space.
+Compared to grid-based models, if the pre-defined shape of those objects is chosen wisely, object-based methods have the advantage of representing the spatial distribution of velocity with a small number of objects instead of a large number of cells.
+This paper focuses on finding high velocity structures (HVS) in a relatively slow homogeneous background, where the background velocity can be estimated by geophysical testing.
+For example, a naturally fractured reservoir is usually characterized by two different types of media: matrix and fracture, where the permeability in fractures is much higher than in the matrix medium.